 The Bottom Line

 As you can see, following a gluten-free diet plan doesn’t have to be complicated or filled with boring foods.
-As long as you’re making smart choices about what foods to eat and avoiding products that contain high levels of wheat your new lifestyle will become an easy transition.
+As long as you’re making smart choices about what foods to eat and avoiding products that contain wheat, barley and rye your new lifestyle will become an easy transition.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!